fujiwara/s3mover/README.md

 `AWS_REGION` is required to be set in the environment variables.
 The region is used to determine the endpoint of the S3 bucket.

-### AWS credentials
+### AWS Credentials

 s3mover uses the AWS SDK Go v2, so you can use the same credentials as the SDK.
-Typically, you can use the following methods to set credentials.
+Typically, you can use the following methods to set credentials:

 - Environment variables
   - `AWS_ACCESS_KEY_ID`